pradovera/pradovera.github.io/_pages/about.md

 I have also contributed to the organization of the [model order reduction summer school 2020](https://archiveweb.epfl.ch/morss2020.epfl.ch/), a virtual event hosted at EPFL with the objective of disseminating knowledge on model order reduction.

+I love teaching, and I find it especially rewarding to help students discover the "truth" hidden behind the printed words on the textbook.

 Research interests
 =====